laszlosimity/RDC-Java-Junit-Serenity-Appium/README.md

 This code is provided on an "AS-IS” basis without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
 Your tests and testing environments may require you to modify this framework.
 Issues regarding this framework should be submitted through GitHub.
 For questions regarding Sauce Labs integration, please see the Sauce Labs documentation at https://wiki.saucelabs.com/.
 This framework is not maintained by Sauce Labs Support.

+This framework will execute some basic Appium web tests against the Sauce Labs RDC, and update the test status on the platform at the end.
+It should be noted that Serenity has significant limitations with parallel running.
+Whilst it is possible fork and batch your tests to run concurrently, it is currently only possible to do this at the test level, and not for different capability sets.
+If you need to run your tests agianst multiple devices concurrently, you will have to spawn multiple mvn commands with alternate serenity.properties files (or POM, or command line).

 ### Environment Setup

 1. Global Dependencies